jamesETF/untitled-folder/SOLD-charlie.md

 Like I said, I am in charge.
 My siblings might disagree, but they only do that when I am not around to hear them talking.
 I can chase balls as good as anyone, but I have to let the others win sometimes.
 Otherwise, they pout because I beat them.
 Since I know how good-looking I am, when I know people are looking, I proudly strut my stuff.
 I would hold my tail high, but I did not get one.

-There are lots of Frenchies fur adoption, but if you let me pick you, I guarantee that there will not be any dull moments.
+There are lots of french bulldogs around, but if you let me pick you, I guarantee that there will not be any dull moments.
 I am definitely eye candy, so when we go for a walk, everyone will stop to admire me.
 If you are single, you might want to get cards with your name and number to hand out to the good-looking ones.
 Hint: put my name on the card too: it will help start the conversation.

 ### Health